The Commission's executive leadership team includes the chief executive and all positions that report directly to the chief executive.

 Her previous work has included the development of the initial New Zealand improving quality strategy, the national credentialing framework, the national health and disability sector standards and the Quality Improvement Committee’s national quality improvement programmes.

-Kiri Rikihana, group manager Mortality Review Committees' Secretariat and kaiwhakahaere Te Whai Oranga
+Kere Pomare, group manager Mortality Review Committees' secretariat and kaiwhakahaere Te Whai Oranga

 Richard Hamblin, director of health quality intelligence